- Direction/Target directory

 With File size checked two files are considered different when they have different sizes.
 The option is not available with Both direction selected.
 When using the option, you should avoid text transfer mode as it may change the file size.

 When Modification time is checked along with any other the other two, it has higher priority.
-As a consequence, in the default Synchronize files synchronization mode, a file is not considered updated, despite having different size, if the source file is older than the destination file.
+As a consequence, in the default Synchronize files synchronization mode, a file is not considered updated, despite having different size or checksum, if the source file is older than the destination file.

-When neither option is checked, existing files are considered the same always.
+When no option is checked, existing files are considered the same always.
 So only new files are synchronized.